mkc233/IDD-Fa19-Final-Project/README.md

 # Project Idea:

 The goal of this project is to create a miniature arcade basketball game similar to the life size ones you see in arcades.
 Users will be able to shoot miniature size basketballs into a hoop using a mini sized catapult.
-The hoop will be able to move randomly as programmed.
+One player or two players will get to play against one another.
 There will also be a scoredboard which will keep track of the users score.
 The scoreboard will also include a display for the timer to indicate how much longer the round will last.
-There will also be a permanent leaderboard similar to arcades so the best of the best can show up their skills.
+There will also be a permanent leaderboard similar to arcades so the best of the best can show off their skills.

 # Team: